Deltax-97/hello-world/README.md

 Hello There!
 My name is Niklas and I'm from Germany.
-I'm still a beginner in coding and working with C#.
+I'm still a beginner in coding and work with C#.